The 15 Best Platformer Games on Switch

 Surprisingly, Celeste is also an accessible game.
 The game offers customizable sliders to fine-tune your experience with the game if you’re finding it hard to continue.

 Let’s not forget Celeste has a truly amazing, melancholic and hopeful soundtrack.
-Celeste is one of the best platformer games on Switch and an easy game to recommend for those reading this list.
+Honestly, this is such an easy game to recommend for those that have made it all the way to the end of this list, so be sure to give it a try.